-"Mitsue Pipeline" means the pipeline system and related facilities that Pembina has agreed to construct, subject to certain conditions, pursuant to the Mitsue TSAs and which Pembina expects to consist of a combination of newly constructed and existing six inch and eight inch diameter pipeline and related facilities capable of providing up to

-22,000 bbls/d of condensate transportation service for product received at Whitecourt, Alberta and delivered to Utikuma, Alberta for use as a diluent for heavy oil.
-See "General Development of the Fund - Developments in 2008 - Oil Sands and Heavy Oil Infrastructure - Nipisi and Mitsue Pipelines";
+"Mitsue Pipeline" means the pipeline system and related facilities that Pembina has agreed to construct, subject to certain conditions, pursuant to the Mitsue TSAs and which Pembina expects to consist of a combination of newly constructed and existing six inch and eight inch diameter pipeline and related facilities capable of providing up to 22,000 bbls/d of condensate transportation service for product received at Whitecourt, Alberta and delivered to Utikuma, Alberta for use as a diluent for heavy oil.
+See "General Development of the Fund - Developments in 2009 - Oil Sands and Heavy Oil - Nipisi and Mitsue Pipelines";

-"Mitsue TSAs" means the transportation service agreements entered into among Pembina, EnCana Corporation, CNRL and Pembina Midstream Limited Partnership in respect of the Mitsue Pipeline.
-See "General Development of the Fund - Developments in 2008 - Oil Sands and Heavy Oil Infrastructure - Nipisi and Mitsue Pipelines ";
+"Mitsue TSAs" means the transportation service agreements entered into among Pembina, Cenovus Energy Inc. (formerly EnCana Corporation), CNRL and Pembina Midstream Limited Partnership in respect of the Mitsue Pipeline.
+See "General Development of the Fund - Developments in 2009 - Oil Sands and Heavy Oil - Nipisi and Mitsue Pipelines ";